humboldt-cs/acarteas-research/wherearewe.md

 working on inputs
 1. piping inputs in to our generated main
 2. we're braking on the output in the runexe module

+#adam carter meet 2.15

+we need to move the temp file into file directory, and do some tests in a live envrionment.